hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/README.md

 **Functions:**

 Functions for file reading, prompt loading, API calls, response handling, and logging are likely present but not shown in the snippet.
-The code's core logic is probably structured around a function (`main` or similar) to orchestrate the workflow described in the algorithm.
+The code's core logic is probably structured around a function (`main` or similar) to orcheStarte the workflow described in the algorithm.

 **Variables:**